FFmpeg/FFV1/ffv1.md

 When FFV1 uses the JPEG2000-RCT, the horizontal Lines are interleaved to improve caching efficiency since it is most likely that the JPEG2000-RCT will immediately be converted to RGB during decoding.
 The interleaved coding order is also Y, then Cb, then Cr, and then, if used, transparency.

-As an example, a Frame that is two Pixels wide and two Pixels high, could comprise the following structure:
+As an example, a Frame that is two pixels wide and two pixels high, could comprise the following structure:

 ```
 +------------------------+------------------------+